Australia Take Charge Of First Test After New Zealand Collapse - UrduPoint

 Phillips was finally removed when he pulled a Hazlewood bouncer to Starc at deep backward square.
 Spin king Lyon ended with 4-43.

-Green had started the morning by picking up where he left off, adding to his overnight 103 by clobbering a six to push the visitors past 300 after resuming on 279-2.
+Green had started the morning by picking up where he left off, adding to his overnight 103 by clobbering a six to push the visitors past 300, having resumed on 279-2.

-The 24-year-old piled on the misery for the Black Caps bowlers with another six to reach 150.
+The 24-year-old piled on the misery for the Black Caps bowlers with another six to reach 150, with his 174 eclipsing the 114 he scored last year against India for his maiden Test century.

 His innings included 23 fours and five sixes, rescuing the Australians after their top-order batsmen struggled in their first innings on Thursday.